Season 1, Episode 32

 Yeah.
 There’s one other subset to this that I feel people can really relate to and understand.
 A couple centuries ago, there was a Chinese physician named Ma Zi Ren, and Ma Zi Ren had exhumed these stabbers from the earth and was trying to sort of reformat the finesse of anatomical layouts in the body.
 And in his examination of the thoracic cavity had a new understanding of how the vasculature of the body was breathing its way through the lungs from the heart system.
 And by correcting the errors, in fact, that was the name of the text that he wrote, Correcting the Errors in the Forest of Medicine, realized that blood movement was one of the most central patterns, that circulation, what we would call the pathology of that static or stagnant blood or blood stasis, that circulating oxygen-rich blood is one of the most important considerations in medicine in this tradition.

 And that there’s a whole group of formulas based on breaking through the stasis and allowing circulation.
-And so an easy way for us to also present this is oxygen-rich blood circulating through every area of the body brings in more oxygen for increased energy demand, right.
+And so an easy way for us to also present this is that oxygen-rich blood circulating through every area of the body brings in more oxygen for increased energy demand, right.
 For the evidence that oxygen has recently perfumed an area shows that ATP and increased energy demand can then be somehow accelerated or augmented, and we can have tissue growth, we can have better function of all the different systems.
 Nerves can fire more appropriately, tissues can be refurbished, tissues can grow when we’re talking about, say, a thin endometrial lining.
 There’s enough energy demand to allow these processes to augment, expand, and develop.
 And I think people really have a much clearer idea that, oh, bringing in this currency of energy, oxygen into an area is of advantage.
 Acupuncture is known to increase blood flow, right.
 Even in more simpler terms, to bring that circulation into the area of the womb and the pelvic cavity is going to have an enormous advantage

 Lorne Brown: